 While Takehara has ceded its sake making crown to the nearby sake district of Saijo, visit Fujii Sake Brewery, one of the few remaining sake brewers located within the historically preserved area.
 The producer uses traditional methods and locally grown rice and spring water to produce its award-winning brews.

 For those interested in the history of Japanese alcohol, Masataka Taketsuru, founder of Nikka whisky, was born in Takehara in 1894.
 After leaving his family sake brewery, he traveled to Scotland, married a Scottish woman and came back to Japan to found the company.
-Visit the Taketsuru Sake Brewery and Ozasaya Sake Museum to see the area where he was born and learn more about how sake is brewed.
+Sake is still beloved and brewed by many in his hometown.

 Festivals of light and shadow